jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

 #endif
 ```

-The structures are generic to the `arm64` architecture, allowing for multiple memory-map support, extending beyond just the Raspberry Pi 4.
+The structures are generic to the `arm64` architecture, foster support for memory maps extending beyond the Raspberry Pi 4.
 The memory map we will use and the function to export it to the architecture are both defined in [arch/arm64/board/raspberry-pi-4/memmap.c](code1/arch/arm64/board/raspberry-pi-4/memmap.c):

 ```C
 #define MEMORY_SIZE_2GB                 0x080000000